BabysBreathJ/ding-academic/content/en/home/experience.md

     date_start: '2020-09-01'
     date_end: ''
     description: |2-
-        - Completed the subject of natural active product and α-amylase.
-Through a virtual screening of the main components of Dalbergia odorifera T. Chen, eriodictyol as the best natural active component was obtained, and a molecular docking and molecular dynamics simulation research was performed.
-In the meantime, the exact mechanism of saccharol inhibiting α-amylase was experimentally confirmed.
-The paper is expected to be published on International Journal of Biological Macromolecule.
+        - Completed the subject between natural active product and α-amylase.
+After a virtual screening of Dalbergia odorifera, eriodictyol has been determined as the best natural active component and molecular docking, molecular dynamics simulation and spectroscopy were used for further analysis.
+This paper has already under review and is expected to be published in International Journal of Biological Macromolecule.
-        - Participated in the subject on the costane lactone-induced apoptosis mechanism, and took responsibilities for making molecular docking data and the writing and revising of the paper.
-The paper is expected to be published on Chemistry and Biodiversity.
+        - Participated in the research on the mechanism of Costunolide-Induced MCF-7 Cells Apoptosis by finished molecular docking and paper’s revision.
+This paper has been published on Chemistry and Biodiversity.
-        - Co-published two national invention patents related to the paper: "Application of Ericoside in the Preparation of Drugs for Inhibiting Cardiovascular Diseases" and "Application of Lentinus Mycelium Polysaccharides in the Preparation of Drugs for Inhibiting Amylase Activity".
-One patent certificate was obtained in January 2021 and the other one is expected to be obtained in June 2021.
+        - Co-published patents as “Application of Eriocitrin in the preparation of drugs for inhibiting cardiovascular diseases” and “Application of Lentinus edodes mycelium polysaccharide in preparation of drugs to inhibit amylase activity”.
   - title: Undergraduate Student Researcher
     company: Hongsheng Liu Group, School of Pharmaceutical Sciences, Liaoning University
     company_url: http://yxy.lnu.edu.cn/info/13928/76440.htm